LuisTorres262/Creating-a-Virtual-Machine/README.md

 25.)
-Now type the name of the resource group, and click delete.
 CONGRATS!!
 You have now created your first Virtual Machine!